 Feed efficiency is critically important in pig production.
 Sustainable pig production is characterized by economic profitability through improvement of productive output, while maintaining animal health and welfare, and without compromising environmental resources.
+Go to the site and get gold strike spielen at our casino.
+Limited supply!
 This emphasizes the need to assess feed efficiency and sustainability of its improvement at different scales.
 At the animal level, improved feed efficiency may result in a mismatch between energy input from feed, and energy output to production and vital metabolic functions.
 Pigs may become less robust with compromised behavior, physiology and immunological functions.
 This may in particular affect sustainability of pig production and farm profitability on low quality feeds.
 However, at the regional and national production level, sustainability may be enhanced by improving the efficiency of pigs to transform local, low quality feed into meat.
 This may require a different type of pig than those currently selected in intensive high quality input – high output production systems.

 1. Develop tools to evaluate the consequence of improved feed efficiency for behavior, physiology and immunological functions that can be used to improve robustness through genetic selection.